rails/rails/guides/source/testing.md

 #### Your First Failing Test

 To see how a test failure is reported, you can add a failing test to the `article_test.rb` test case.
-In this example, we assert that the article will not save without meeting certain criteria; hence, if the article saves successfully, the test will fail, demonstrating a test failure.
+In this example, it is asserted that the article will not save without meeting certain criteria; hence, if the article saves successfully, the test will fail, demonstrating a test failure.